Skip to content

 GFAviz

 (OPTIONAL.
-If you are late, just have a look at the picture below.)
+If you are late or cannot install it, just have a look at the picture below.)

 GFAviz seems to not be maintained anymore, but it is relatively useful to produce figures.
 It is designed with pangenome graphs in mind and it allows a lot of graphical customisation and annotations.
 But this comes to a cost.
 Only small graphs can be opened and manipulated (dozen of kilobases / thousands of node at best).